Emigration from Liverpool - 1850

 If a summons be taken out, the chances are ten to one but that the poor people whom it was intended to victimize are treated with; and, to save the exposure which would otherwise result, the case is compromised at any price.

-The average number of steerage passengers that can be accommodated in these fine vessels (which are mostly owned in New York) is 400.
-Still, some of them, such as the Isaac Webb, can comfortably make room for double that number.
+The average number of steerage passengers accommodated in these fine vessels (mostly owned in New York) is 400.
+Still, some, such as Isaac Webb, can comfortably make room for double that number.

 After choosing the ship to sail on, the emigrant runs the gauntlet through scores of designing and unscrupulous "man-catchers."
-Man-catchers get commissions for each emigrant that they bring to the passenger-brokers office.
+Man-catchers get commissions for each emigrant they bring to the passenger-broker's office.
 The emigrant's next duty is to present himself with his family at the Medical Inspector's Office.

 Medical Inspector's Office

-The master, owner, or charterer of the ship is bound to pay the medical inspector the sum of £1 sterling for every 100 persons thus inspected.
-When the emigrant and his family have completed this process, their passage-ticket is stamped.
+The master, owner, or charterer of the ship is bound to pay the medical inspector £1 sterling for every 100 persons thus inspected.
+When the emigrant and his family have completed this process, their passage ticket is stamped.

 They have nothing further to do until they go on board.
-They now make their own private arrangements and provide themselves with outfits, or with such articles of luxury or necessity as they may desire over and above the ship's allowance.
+They now make their private arrangements and provide themselves with outfits or articles of luxury or necessity as they may desire over and above the ship's allowance.

-Passengers re-landed are entitled to receive back their passage-money.
-This may be recovered from the party to whom it was paid, or from the owner, charterer, or master of the ship, by the summary process, before two or more justices of the peace.
+Passengers who re-landed are entitled to receive their passage money.
+This may be recovered from the party to whom it was paid or from the owner, charterer, or master of the ship by the summary process before two or more justices of the peace.

 The Embarkation